Triazine Coupling Reagents · Cl / BF₄ / PF₆

 At 1 kg scale with ≥1 equivalent coupling reagent: 95% purity introduces 50 g impurities vs 10 g at 99% purity.
 These reagent-derived impurities become the hardest-to-remove “process noise” that increases purification burden.

 Catalog-grade DMTMM·Cl is commonly sold at 95% (HPLC).
 Mironova supplies all salts at ≥99.0%.
-Reduced impurity loading translates directly to fewer purification cycles, lower solvent consumption, and shorter processing time.
+Reduced impurity loading can contribute to fewer purification cycles, lower solvent consumption, and shorter processing time.

 Protocol Library